- China Tours +

 China is a vast country with many mountains.
 Some are scenic and magnificent, while some are related to religion and culture.
 China Highlights has listed the following most famous mountains in China, including four Buddhist mountains.

-It is said that Huangshan is the place where the Yellow Emperor, the mythical ancestor of the Chinese, lived, refined precious medicines and became a supernatural being.
+It is said the Yellow Mountains is the place where the Yellow Emperor, the mythical ancestor of the Chinese, lived, refined precious medicines and became a supernatural being.
 Outstanding natural beauty is Huangshan's number one feature.
 The glow of the sunrise and sunset draws the crowds to popular viewing spots.

 The word "tai" in Chinese means stability and peace and the name Tai'an is attributed to the saying: "If Mount Tai is stable, so is the entire country".
 Many ancient Chinese emperors performed mountain worship ceremonies on Mount Tai.
 It is said to be the first and foremost thing for emperors to do when they ascend to the throne, because Mount Tai is seen as the symbol of the county's peace and prosperity.